raesene/kubernetes-presentation/_posts/0000-01-01-introduction.md

  - 16 Years in IT/Information Security
  - Managing Consultant at NCC Group PLC
  - Contributor at Security Stack Exchange
+ - Contributing author to the CIS Docker and Kubernetes Standards

 ---